CKextreme/darkbrightness.de/hugo-darkbrightness/layouts/shortcodes/README.md

 "Shortcodes are a means to consolidate templating into small, reusable snippets that you can embed directly inside of your content."

+> Please note: only available in `/content` pages!

 > Source: https://gohugo.io/templates/shortcode-templates/

 ## Built-in shortcodes variables